MatCuns/Market-Timing-vs-Time-in-the-Market-in-the-Long-Term/README.md

 # Market Timing vs Time in the Market in the Long Term

-This project compares different ways of investing **€50,000 over a 20-year horizon**.
+This project compares different ways of investing **€50,000 over a 20-year horizon** and never selling.

 Two capital availability scenarios are considered: